-MsbB deficiency truncates the R3 core oligosaccharide of E. coli O157:H7.
-In order to evaluate the status of LPS glycosylation in the wild-type and msbBdeficient E. coli O157:H7 bacteria, we extracted LPS from cells and visualized it by silver staining after Tricine SDS-PAGE (Fig. 3).
-The results identify a complete lipid A core that includes the attached O-antigen repeats characteristic of smooth E. coli O157:H7 LPS.
-Unexpectedly, the msbBdeficient mutant completely lacks O-antigen repeats and appears to possess a truncated lipid A-core, which can be restored by complementation with an msbB2 expression plasmid.
+gen repeats and appears to possess a truncated lipid A-core, which can be restored by complementation with an msbB2 expression plasmid.
 A minor species migrating above the truncated lipid A-core might suggest the presence of a single O-antigen unit, but this was ruled out after immunoblotting with O157 antiserum (Fig. 3C).
-We verified that the LPS core in our E. coli K-12 msbB mutant is intact by observing that it can be modified with a Klebsiella pneumoniae Oantigen polysaccharide (48), which can be attached to the outer core when the required genes are expressed in E. coli K-12 (data not shown).
+We verified that the LPS core in our E. coli K-12 msbB mutant was intact by observing that it could be modified with a Klebsiella pneumoniae O-antigen polysaccharide (48), which can be attached to the outer core when the required genes are expressed in E. coli K-12 (data not shown).

-To further characterize the nature of the R3 core truncation, we purified it for Monosaccharide biochemical analysis. analysis of the whole LPS, by gas chromatography of alditol acetates, showed the presence of Hep and GlcN in an approximate 1:1 ratio.
+To further characterize the nature of the R3 core truncation, we purified it for biochemical analysis.
+Monosaccharide analysis of the whole LPS, by gas chromatography of alditol acetates, showed the presence of Hep and GlcN in an approximate 1:1 ratio.
 The core oligosaccharide appeared to contain only Hep and was further analyzed by NMR spectroscopy.
-A set of 2D NMR spectra (COSY, TOCSY, NOESY, HSQC, HMBC) was recorded and all major proton and carbon signals were assigned.
-Spectra contained signals of two Hep residues and a Kdo, as well as of PPEtN.
-Kdo was present in several forms with dominating α pyranoside; Hep residue E also showed several sets of signals due to the attachment to Kdo variants.
-The sequence of the monosaccharides was determined using NOE and HMBC data, which contained correlations (H-H and H-C) F1-E3 and E1-C5.
-The 31 P spectrum of the core contained two signals at -9 and -9.5 ppm, correlating with E4 and EtN-1 protons.
-This agrees with the attachment of EtNPP to O-4 of Hep E, which also led to the low-field shift of H-4 and C-4 of Hep E to 4.58 and 72.6 ppm, (compared respectively with nonphosphorylated H-4 and C-4 of Hep F at 3.88 and 67.1 ppm) (Fig. 4).
-The ESI mass spectrum of the core contained peaks at m/z 824.3 (main species, full molecule with PEtN; calculated 824.5 Da), 806.3 (its anhydro Kdo derivative; calculated 806.5 Da), 701.3 (same molecule without PEtN; calculated 701.5 Da), and 683.3 (its anhydro Kdo derivative; calculated 683.4 Da).
-Thus, the core has the following structure:
+A set of two-dimensional NMR spectra (COSY, TOCSY, NOESY, HSQC, and HMBC) was recorded, and all major proton and carbon signals were assigned.
+Spectra contained signals of two Hep residues and a Kdo as well as of PPEtN.
+Kdo was present in several forms with dominating α -pyranoside; Hep residue E also showed several sets of signals due to the attachment to Kdo variants.
+The sequence of the monosaccharides was determined using nuclear Overhauser effect and HMBC data, which contained correlations (H-H and H-C) F1-E3 and E1-C5.
+The 31P spectrum of the core contained two signals at -9 and -9.5ppm, correlating with E4 and EtN-1 protons.
+This agrees with the attachment of PPEtN to O-4 of Hep E, which also led to the low field shift of H-4 and C-4 of Hep E to 4.58 and 72.6 ppm, respectively (compared with nonphosphorylated H-4 and C-4 of Hep F at 3.88 and 67.1 ppm) (Fig. 4).
+The electrospray ionization mass spectrum of the core contained peaks at m/z 824.3 (main species, full molecule with PEtN; calculated 824.5 Da), 806.3 (its anhydro-Kdo derivative; calculated 806.5 Da), 701.3 (same molecule without PEtN; calculated 701.5 Da), and 683.3 (its anhydro-Kdo derivative; calculated 683.4 Da).
+Thus, the core has the following structure.